Dmitri Mendeleev: Early life

 Mendeleev was the youngest of 17 siblings, of whom "only 14 stayed alive to be baptized" according to Mendeleev's brother Pavel, meaning the others died soon after their birth.
 The exact number of Mendeleev's siblings differs among sources and is still a matter of some historical dispute.
 (Note: When the Princeton historian of science Michael Gordin reviewed this article as part of an analysis of the accuracy of Wikipedia for the 14 December 2005 issue of Nature, he cited as one of Wikipedia's errors that "They say Mendeleev is the 14th child.
 He is the 14th surviving child of 17 total.
 14 is right out."
 However in a January 2006 article in The New York Times, it was noted that in Gordin's own 2004 biography of Mendeleev, he also had the Russian chemist listed as the 17th child, and quoted Gordin's response to this as being: "That's curious.
 I believe that is a typographical error in my book.
 Mendeleyev was the final child, that is certain, and the number the reliable sources have is 13."
 Gordin's book specifically says that Mendeleev's mother bore her husband "seventeen children, of whom eight survived to young adulthood", with Mendeleev being the youngest.)
 Unfortunately for the family's financial well-being, his father became blind and lost his teaching position.
 His mother was forced to work and she restarted her family's abandoned glass factory.
-At the age of 13, after the passing of his father and the destruction of his mother's factory by fire, Mendeleev attended the Gymnasium in Tobolsk.
+At the age of 13, after the death of his father and the destruction of his mother's factory by fire, Mendeleev attended the Gymnasium in Tobolsk.

 In 1849, his mother took Mendeleev across Russia from Siberia to Moscow with the aim of getting Mendeleev enrolled at the Moscow University.
 The university in Moscow did not accept him.
 The mother and son continued to Saint Petersburg to the father's alma mater.
 The now poor Mendeleev family relocated to Saint Petersburg, where he entered the Main Pedagogical Institute in 1850.
 After graduation, he contracted tuberculosis, causing him to move to the Crimean Peninsula on the northern coast of the Black Sea in 1855.
 While there, he became a science master of the 1st Simferopol Gymnasium.
 In 1857, he returned to Saint Petersburg with fully restored health.

 Between 1859 and 1861, he worked on the capillarity of liquids and the workings of the spectroscope in Heidelberg.
 Later in 1861, he published a textbook named Organic Chemistry.
 This won him the Demidov Prize of the Petersburg Academy of Sciences.